 Value & Duration

 This Programme expects to make 8-10 awards estimated at £300,000 paid in instalments during a 16 month period, with projects expected to start in September 2017.
-Awards are funded on a full economic costs basis with contributions to overhead.
+Awards are funded on a 100% full economic costs basis inclusive of overhead.
 Interested applicants are invited to submit their applications by Wednesday, 14 June 2017.
 The UK host institution must endorse your application by Thursday, 15 June 2017.

 Applications must be submitted online using the British Academy’s electronic Grant Application and Processing (eGAP) system.
 All applicants must register with the British Academy’s online eGAP system to enable the processing and assessment of their application.

 Application Deadline: Wednesday, 14 June 2017

 Decisions Available: August 2017

 Please refer to the Scheme Notes and the FAQs for additional information.